-The test tools below are available to all candidates.
-By reading the information below and becoming familiar with these essential tools, you can save yourself valuable time on your test day.
+The test tools below are available to all candidates sitting the test in the test centre environment.
+By becoming familiar with these essential tools, you can save yourself valuable time on your test day.

 You may wish to take notes or do workings out during your test, particularly in the Decision Making and Quantitative Reasoning subtests.
-When sitting your test at a test centre, you will be given a set of laminated noteboards and a pen.
+If you are sitting your test at a test centre, you will be given a set of laminated noteboards (A4 in size) and a pen.
 If you require an additional set, raise your hand and request one from the invigilator.

 The invigilator will have checked the pen is working before giving it out.
 You may wish to check this before you start to avoid the need to seek assistance during testing.